 Each summer we welcome students from across the world to the RCS, both in person and online.
-The varied programme has something for everyone and we look forward to welcoming you this Summer!
+The varied programme has something for everyone which covers dance, drama, musical theatre, music, film and production.
+We look forward to welcoming you in Summer 2023!

 Children and Young People (ages 5 – 18)